Looking for Great Niagara on the Lake Accommodations? Here Are Our Tips!

 Pillar and Post Inn & Spa – Check Now

-- Amenities: Indoor + outdoor pools, spa, loads of parking, restaurants and bar, hot springs, a shuttle to wineries, and much more!
+- Amenities: Indoor + outdoor pools, spa/hot springs, easy parking, restaurants and bar

 - Price Range: Mid-Range